 Looking forward is harder.
 Since the turn of the last century, developed nations have enjoyed an unprecedented period of prolonged economic growth and prosperity.
-Fueled by cheap energy (oil and natural gas), economies have grown steadily, broad segments of the population experienced steadily increasing standards of living, coupled with technological innovation that progressed at a breathtaking pace.
-The task force has analyzed historical trends and considered a large range of opinions from experts in the field to develop a long-term rate mortality improvement assumption of 1.0 percent for ages up to 90, 0.2 percent at age 100, and 0 percent at age 105.
-The long-term rates between ages 90, 95, and 105 assumes a linear grading.
+Fueled by cheap energy (oil and natural gas), economies have grown steadily and broad segments of the population experienced steadily increasing standards of living, coupled with technological innovation that progressed at a breathtaking pace.

+The task force has considered both historical trends and a large range of opinions from experts, organisations and surveys when selecting an ultimate mortality rate improvement assumption of 1.0 percent for ages up to 90, 0.2 percent at age 100, and 0 percent at age 105.
+The ultimate rates between ages 90, 100, and 105 assumes a linear grading.